-CIO: charitable incorporated organisation – a type of legal structure for charities.
+CIO: charitable incorporated organisation – a type of legal structure that charities use.

-CSR: corporate social responsibility – work undertaken by some businesses to support local communities and voluntary organisations.
+CSR: corporate social responsibility – work done by some businesses to benefit society.
+This work may support local communities, charities and voluntary organisations.

-DfID: Department for International Development – part of the UK government that manages Britain's aid to poor countries.
+DfID: Department for International Development – part of the UK government that manages Britain's aid to developing countries.

-ESV: employer supported volunteering – voluntary activity organised and sometimes funded by companies.
+ESV: employer supported volunteering, also known as corporate volunteering – voluntary activity organised and sometimes funded by companies.

-IAG: information, advice and guidance – information for members of the public that helps them decide make decisions about their lives.
-Provided by many charities and advice organisations.
+IAG: information, advice and guidance – information for members of the public that helps them make decisions about their lives.
+It's provided by many charities and advice organisations.

 NGO: non-governmental organisation – not-for-profit organisation funded by private donors and delivering welfare and international development.

-Office for Civil Society: department within the Cabinet Office overseeing charities, social enterprises and voluntary organisations.
+OCS: Office for Civil Society – department within the Department for Digital, Culture, Media & Sport overseeing charities, social enterprises and voluntary organisations.

 TSO: third sector organisation – the third sector is an alternative name for the voluntary sector (the first and second sectors being the private and public sectors respectively).